ejrh/clutha/README.md

 ---

   * `~version` Display the version information
-  * `-shutdown` Shut down the Clutha application, signing off from all Discord servers
+  * `~shutdown` Shut down the Clutha application, signing off from all Discord servers
   * `~ping` Very that the application is running and responsive.

 Caveats and disclaimers